nilnul/webform4dotnet5/readme.txt

 2) it's not good in WebApi.
 3) don't let #2 to deny the good in #1.
 4) we port #1, not #2.
+5) there are just to much web frameworks.
+We don't reduce the over-number by adding another framework; instead, we keep the good of the old, and leave the bad parts behind.

 For example, when we write a long article (such as a treatise/report/solution), we mainly need UI and rarely need WebApi.
 It's perfect use case for webForm, and no need to introduce the complexity of, say, MVC/Razor, etc.